Bayesian conjugacy in probit, tobit, multinomial probit and extensions: A review and new results: Computational methods

 where $\bV_{\pst}=({\bOmega}^{-1}_{\pst}+\bX^{\intercal}_{\pst} \bSigma^{-1}_{\pst}\bX^{\intercal}_{\pst})^{-1}$.
-Hence, available Gibbs sampler for specific models within \eqref{eq1} and yet unexplored extensions to the whole class under general \textsc{sun} priors, can be readily obtained as special cases of \eqref{eq17} under suitable specification of the posterior parameters defining the above full--conditionals.
-It shall also be emphasized that the sampling from the $(\bar{n}+\bar{n}_0)$--dimensional truncated normal distribution in \eqref{eq17} is usually simplified by the conditional independence properties among the latent utilities underlying most of the models presented in Sections~\ref{sec_2.1}--\ref{sec_2.4}.
-This means that $\bSigma_{\pst}$ is either diagonal or block--diagonal, often with small--dimensional blocks, and, therefore, sampling from $(\bar{\bz} \mid \by, \bbeta)$ simply requires to draw values from univariate or low--dimensional truncated normals.
-Nonetheless, as discussed in \citet{Johndrow_2018} the dependence structure between $\bbeta$ and $\bar{\bz}$ can still yield to poorly--mixing implementations; see also \citet{qin2019} for a detailed convergence analysis.
+Hence, available Gibbs samplers for specific models within \eqref{eq1} and yet unexplored extensions to the whole class under general SUN priors, can be readily obtained as special cases of \eqref{eq17} under suitable specification of the posterior parameters defining the above full-conditionals.
+It shall also be emphasized that the sampling from the $(\bar{n}+\bar{n}_0)$-dimensional truncated normal distribution in \eqref{eq17} is usually simplified by the conditional independence properties among the latent utilities underlying most of the regression models presented in Sections~\ref{sec_2.1}--\ref{sec_2.4}.
+This means that $\bSigma_{\pst}$ is either diagonal or block-diagonal, often with small-dimensional blocks, and, therefore, sampling from $(\bar{\bz} \mid \by, \bbeta)$ simply requires to draw values from univariate or low-dimensional truncated normals.
+Nonetheless, as discussed in \citet{Johndrow_2018} the dependence structure between $\bbeta$ and $\bar{\bz}$ can still yield to poor mixing; see also \citet{qin2019} for detailed convergence analysis.